 The experience of purpose can be affected by major life events such as relocation into aged care (Bondevik & Skogstad, 2000).
 Older adults within the community may regard continuation of living in their home as an expression of independence and autonomy (Bondevik & Skogstad, 2000).
 Removal from former roles, work tasks, routines, persons of importance and a familiar home environment in exchange for greater dependency on others to support activities of daily living and take part in meaningful activity makes the maintenance of purpose difficult for many (Bondevik & Skogstad, 2000; Ibrahim & Dahlan, 2015; Wynn et al., 2020).
-Indeed, a small number of study participants did describe a sense of loss through a disconnection from sources or activities of adults living in the community or aged care setting, family support and social engagement were higher for community based adults than those living in aged care, both of which are associated with greater purpose in life (Cohen-Louck & Aviad, 2020).
+Indeed, a small number of study participants did describe a sense of loss through a disconnection from sources or activities of meaning, such as cultural group events or preparing regular meals with families.
+In an Israeli study of adults living in the community or aged care setting, family support and social engagement were higher for community based adults than those living in aged care, both of which are associated with greater purpose in life (Cohen-Louck & Aviad, 2020).
 Further to this, Minney and Ranzijn (2015) suggest that the importance ascribed to social interaction for aged care residents declines with age and becomes much less of a priority to older residents than younger (Minney & Ranzijn, 2015).